kumahq/kuma-website/docs/docs/dev/policies/proxy-template.md

 ## Lua filter example

-For a more complete example, explore this Lua filter that adds the new `x-header: test` header to all outgoing HTTP requests.
+For a more complete example, explore this Lua filter that adds the new `x-header: test` header to all outgoing HTTP requests to service `offers`.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"